Zetison/badger/README.md

 - templates: Template files.
 (String or list)
 - files: Additional files that the executable will need.
 (String or list)
 - executable: The (full) path to the executable that should be run.
-- params: Additional parameters passed to the executable.
+- cmdargs: Additional command-line arguments passed to the executable.
 (String or list)
 - parameters: A list of parameters that should be varied.
 - dependencies: Additional dependent variables.
 These are python expressions evaluated at runtime.